Zed-chi/py_ibm_translate_flask/README.md

 This is simple server for translating text in french/english.
 Based on flask

-Hello guys, due to accout activetion problem i mada it with translators package instead.
+Hello guys, due to accout activation problem i've made it with "translators" package instead.
 Thank you)

 ### Requirements: